 Free Printable: Low Carb & Keto Food List

-This section explains how to choose the best ingredients for a keto smoothie with avocado, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my keto smoothie recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

 - Yogurt – Creates a creamier texture.
 Be sure your yogurt is unsweetened; I recommend using full-fat Greek yogurt or this keto yogurt recipe.